-A new town, Ercolano sprung up on top of the hidden town.
+A new town, Ercolano soon was built on top of the town that lay hidden below.

 The site was first established in the 6th Century BC.
 Popular mythology has it that the town was founded by Hercules hence the origins of the name Herculaneum (Roman) and Herakleion (Greek)